How Can the Scientific Community Prevent Costly Failures in Drug Discovery

 The first step in drug development involves identifying a potential, druggable target that could help alter or halt the course of a particular disease in the human body.
 In most cases, researchers begin by studying the genetic material of individuals who have already experienced the disease to identify a common gene, set of genes, or gene mutation that could influence the disease process.

 Each gene codes for a small number of proteins, so researchers must study the form and function of the proteins produced by the genes associated with the disease.
+Visit this site for a better understanding.
 If the alteration of any of these proteins impacts the course of the disease, that protein may be a drug target.
 Unfortunately, only a small percentage of proteins interact well with pharmaceutical drugs, so targeting the right ones can be costly.

 Finding a Potential Drug